Commit to doing your own work to live anti-racism

 As an organization

 “Our organization has signed onto and fully supports SCPTSA’s “Take Back PTA” resolution.
 We commit to focusing our organizational work primarily on advocacy for all Seattle students.
-We fundraise only for the purposes of community building, advocacy, and direct family support–not to provide salary for school staff and curriculum.
+We fundraise only for the purposes of community building, advocacy, and direct family support–not to fund parts of basic education that should be funded by the State.
 Our budgets will be transparent and publicly available.
 We believe that this focus on advocacy, community, and family engagement will help build a better, more racially just future for all Seattle students, and therefore for all Seattle.”

 Donate directly to the Community Solidarity Relief Fund through the Alliance for Education (indicate in the comment box that your donation is for this fund).